ajeetmishra/file_renaming_leadingzero/README.md

+One of the image converters I had would create the images without the leading zeroes.
+This caused problem in rendering the images on my TV.
-I wanted to render the pdf to my TV, so I used imagemagick to convert my PDFs to PNGs.
-However, the imagemagick would not number the images correctly, so I wrote these few lines to number them properly.
+So I wrote these few lines to number them properly.

 - Ajeet